naupaka/esa_intro_vegan_2017/02-ordination/ordination.md

 * Principal Coordinates Analysis - PCoA
 * Nonmetric Multidimensional Scaling - NMDS

 ## Unconstrained ordination

 **What does it mean?**

-* First we look for major variation, then try to attribute it to environmental variation
+* In **unconstrained ordination**, first we look for major variation, then we try to attribute it to environmental variation
-* vs. constrained ordination, where we only want to see what can be explained by environmental variables of interest
+* vs. **constrained ordination** (a.k.a. direct gradient analysis), where we only want to see what can be explained by environmental variables of interest

 **Examples of unconstrained ordination:**